GalloDaSballo/fair-selling/README.md

 - Validate an order through basic security checks (price is correct, sends to correct recipient)
 - Integrated with an onChain Pricer (see below), to offer stronger execution guarantees

-# BribesProcessor
+## BribesProcessor

-Anti-rug technlogy, allows a Multi-sig to rapidly process cowswap orders, without allowing the Multi to rug Allows tokens to be rescued without the need for governance via the `ragequit` function
+Anti-rug technplogy, allows a Multi-sig to rapidly process CowSwap orders, without allowing the Multi to rug Allows tokens to be rescued without the need for governance via the `ragequit` function

-# MainnetPricing
+- `AuraBribesProcessor` -> Processor for Votium Bribes earned by `bveAura`
+- `VotiumBribesProcessor` -> Processor for Votium Bribes earned by `bveCVX`

+## OnChainPricingMainnet

 Given a tokenIn, tokenOut and AmountIn, returns a Quote from the most popular dexes

+- `OnChainPricingMainnet` -> Fully onChain math to find best, single source swap (no fragmented swaps yet)
+- `OnChainPricingMainnetLenient` -> Slippage tollerant version of the Pricer

-## Dexes Support
+### Dexes Support
 - Curve
 - UniV2
 - UniV3
 - Balancer
 - Sushi

 Covering >80% TVL on Mainnet.
+(Prob even more)

+# Ar

 ## Example Usage